-There were no significant changes in 2023 in the administrative procedures.
+There were no significant changes in 2024 in the administrative procedures.
 However, it should be mentioned that the work with LFICIS improvements and development is still continuing.
-For the years 2012-2023, the Fisheries Department (FD) invested quite a lot in development of LFICIS to improve reliability of the data, to make easier its processing and routine work, to improve the forming of the required reports.
+For the years 2012-2024, the Ministry of Agriculture invested quite a lot in development of LFICIS to improve reliability of the data, to make easier its processing and routine work, to improve the forming of the required reports.